chriswalz/chriswalz.com/content/content/posts/tesla-an-analysis.md

 China

 #### What makes Tesla have potential
 EV vehicles are very likely the future.
-I believe the vast majority of gas cars (if not all) will be replaced EVs by 2050 in the US.
-(Gov't is incentivized to reduce pollution, reduce dependency on foreign oil, protect its citizens)
+I believe the vast majority of gas cars (if not all) will be replaced EVs by 2050 in the US. (energy efficiency, Gov't is incentivized to reduce pollution, reduce dependency on foreign oil, protect its citizens) - ener
 This a huge
 Product quality (yes, this was repeated)